Marko-Obradovic/sigma-notes/daily-and-weekly-things/1-2-1/1-2-1-week-1/agenda-week-1.md

 -

 Feedback for Sigma Labs
-- A little more time for the workshop
+- A little more time for the workshop - I don't feel like I have enough time to cover the reading material given
 - A discussion about it afterwards so we know we were in the right direction.

 Our objective(s) for the week ahead (documented in your [objectives])